jabberjabberjabber/Context-Tester/README.md

 # Context Window Testing

-This project utilizes a novel method for evaluating an LLMs ability to utilize different different sized context windows.
-It is especially concerned with style, creativity and degredation of long form outputs as the amount of tokens fill larger context windows.
+This project utilizes a novel method for evaluating an LLM's ability to utilize different sized context windows.
+It is especially concerned with style, creativity and degradation of long form outputs as the amount of tokens fill larger context windows.

 Instead of checking for recall or correctness, the test fills the context with a text and asks the model to continue the text as if it were the original writer.
 It then evaluates the model's output using basic metrics for readability, sentence length, and vocabulary diversity.